Want to know more? — Subscribe

 These drugs cannot cure genetic mutations yet but can relieve the patient's pain.
 With the improved disease detection and treatment, healthcare practitioners get the toolkit to stop the unbearable symptoms of rare diseases.
 It can also determine the drug quantity needed to stabilize the condition in the long term.

 That's already a huge step forward.
-The innovation brings hope to hopeless patients.
+The hyper-personalized medicine brings hope to hopeless patients.

 It Provides Timely Identification and Accurate Treatment of Diseases